stvtortora/NoteLoggerAPI/README.md

 ##Testing

 There can be more tests.
 Specifically, we can test whether componentDidUpdate is called after the `<ResultsFeed> ` receives search results.
 We could also test whether our error message shows when we enter a non-existent subreddit.

+Another route we can go is testing the methods we use to fetch and filter JSON.
+More specifically, we could test if `parseInput` returns its input with spaces removed, and if `filterResults` outputs the specific data we want.

 ##Styling